ElektraInitiative/libelektra/doc/help/elektra-mounting.md

 elektra-mounting(7) -- mounting
 ===============================

+**Mounting** is the process of integrating a backend that reads and writes a specific configuration file into the global key database.
+Mounting allows you to use different configuration files but also allows you to change the behaviour of writing/reading keys to/from the global key database.
+For example, you need to mount if you want to:

+- change the syntax of a configuration file,
+- log every change of a configuration file,
+- validate a configuration file on every access,
+- change the representation (e.g. the date-format or booleans), and
+- everything else [plugins](/src/plugins/README.md) can do.

 **Mounting** allegorises a common technique for file systems.
 File systems on different partitions or devices can be added to the currently accessible file system.
 Mounting is typically used to access